Georgia Legal Malpractice Claims

-In a legal malpractice case, there are three things that must be proven in the lawsuit in order to receive compensation for injuries sustained.
-First, the lawyer-client relationship has to be established.
+In a legal malpractice case, you must prove three things in the lawsuit in order to receive compensation for injuries sustained.
+First, you have to establish the lawyer-client relationship.
 Most often, a fiduciary (when an individual, corporation, or association holds assets for another party, often with legal authority and duty to make decisions on behalf of that party) relationship exists between the lawyer and the client requiring the lawyer to provide a minimum standard of service.
-Second, the damages that a victim has suffered as a result of legal malpractice must be presented and proven.
-Lastly, these damages must be the proven result of legal malpractice.
+Second, you must prove that you suffered specific damages (financial losses) as a result of the actions or inactions of the attorney.
+Lastly, you must prove that these damages resulted from the attorney’s negligent actions.

-If an error on the part of an attorney has caused you to lose a case, or compromised the amount of compensation you received, you may have a case for a legal malpractice suit.
+If an error on the part of an attorney has caused you to lose a case, or compromised the amount of compensation you should have received, you may have a case for a legal malpractice suit.
 Filing suit against an attorney is a very involved, detailed, and sensitive matter, requiring a high degree of expertise and knowledge.
-The experienced legal malpractice attorney at Robbins & Associates, PC understands all that is involved with legal malpractice cases, and we can help you through this lengthy, complicated process.
+Our experienced Georgia legal malpractice attorney understands all that is involved with legal malpractice claims, and can help you through this lengthy, complicated process.

 Signs of Legal Malpractice

 Any one of the following may indicate that you have a legal malpractice case:

 - Fee disputes

 - Substandard legal work causing financial or personal harm

 - Breach of ethics